 - Attend doctoral student meetings called 'Research Saturdays', especially designed to encourage the participation of part-time students

-The School has an extensive research profile, with the following well established research groups:
+The School has an extensive research profile, with well established research groups and researcher areas of interest.

 To apply for a PhD you should hold a Masters degree with at least Merit, or an equivalent qualification, and have an interest in research.